cadbox1/prawn-stack/README.md

 🦐 🍤 🦐 🍤 🦐 🍤 🦐 🍤 🦐 🍤 🦐 🍤

-A Postgres, React, AWs and Node stack deployed with CDK in the free tier, almost.
+A page view counter powered by a Postgres, React, AWs and Node (PRAwN) deployed in the free tier (almost) using CDK.

 - **P**ostgres.
 - **R**eact.